mamalovesyou/claimclam/README.md

 ### Webapp

 This is a Nextjs14 webapp that uses the AppRouter.
 It's build with typescript and MUI.
 Graphql types are generated using graphql codegen to enhance type safety.
-Queries are done using @tanstack/react-query which brings amazing error handling, caching etc. State are managed with the React Context and useState.
+Queries are done using @tanstack/react-query which brings amazing error handling, caching etc. I used the built-in React Context API as solution for managing state given the simplicity of the app.
+However for a more complex state management I would suggest using recoil or redux.

 ## How to run